 The campus is located in beautiful downtown Kelowna, just one block from City Park and the beach of Lake Okanagan.
-Students come from all over Canada to participate in the Certificate, and Diploma programs.
-They range from young adults just beginning their training, to mature students who've been away from the classroom for a period of time; some are interested in furthering their own personal growth or making a career transition, while others are helping professionals looking to broaden the skills they already possess.
+Students from all over Canada participate in the Certificate, and Diploma programs either online or on campus.
+They range from young adults just beginning their training, to mature students who have been away from the classroom for a period of time; some are interested in furthering their own personal growth or making a career transition, while others are helping professionals looking to broaden the skills they already possess.

-Professional counsellors choose from a wide range of career opportunities in private practice and community mental health agencies.
+Professional Counsellors pursue a wide range of career opportunities in private practice and community mental health agencies.
 Graduates from the Certificate and Diploma programs are qualified to work with depression, anxiety, addictions, youth, family and couples, seniors, loss and grief, Aboriginal issues, career and personal motivation, group therapy, workshop facilitation, prevention, and many other facets of the helping professions.